rukonuddinp/rukonuddinp/README.md

-# Hi there 👋, I'm Rukon Uddin
+# Hi, I'm Rukon Uddin

 I'm a Software Developer with a passion for problem-solving and innovation.
 With 2 years of job experience.